Alfred Hitchcock Presents: History

 Hitchcock closed the show in much the same way as it opened, but mainly to tie up loose ends rather than joke.
-Frequently, a leading character in the story would have seemingly gotten away with a criminal activity; in the postscript, Hitchcock would briefly detail how fate (or the authorities) eventually brought the character to justice.
+Frequently, a leading character in the story would have seemingly gotten away with a criminal activity.
+In the postscript, Hitchcock would briefly detail, usually unconvincingly, how fate (or the authorities) eventually brought the character to justice.
 Hitchcock told TV Guide that his reassurances that the criminal had been apprehended were "a necessary gesture to morality."

 Alfred Hitchcock Presents finished at number 6 in the Nielsen ratings for the 1956–57 season, number 12 in 1957–58, number 24 in 1958–59, and number 25 in 1959–60.
 The series was originally 25 minutes per episode, but it was expanded to 50 minutes in 1962 and retitled The Alfred Hitchcock Hour.
 Hitchcock directed 17 of the 267 filmed episodes of Alfred Hitchcock Presents — four during the first season and one or two per season thereafter.
 He directed only the fourth of the 93 50-minute episodes, entitled "I Saw the Whole Thing" with John Forsythe.
-The last new episode aired on June 26, 1965, but the series has continued to be popular in television syndication for decades.
+The last new episode aired on June 26, 1965, but the series has continued to be popular in television syndication for decades, including in the UK, where it is currently being shown on Sky Arts.